 How to Mix Concrete: Getting the Consistency Right

 - Buy some pre-mixed concrete at your local home improvement center.
-It comes in bags that will say something like "premix" on them (that is the term I will use below to refer to such a product).
+It comes in bags that will say something like "premix" on them.
 This product is "premixed" in the sense that all you have to do to it to make it ready to use is add water and stir.

 - Pour some premix concrete into a wheelbarrow or tub.